Society of Mayflower Descendants of SC (SMDSC) 2023 Gilman Montgomery French Scholarship

-Divisions for competition this year include:
+Divisions for the GMF Scholarship include:

 • $500 – Middle School (6th – 8th grade)